Whether you are new to the school or an old hand, we hope these 20 Tips below are helpful.

 You can also get in touch with the students working on these publications if you would like to support with advertising.

 A monthly newspaper established in 1897 highlights school-based issues.
 Sign up to receive a copy by mail and follow at cardinaltimes.org.

 8. Student Store

-As school starts, the Student Store will be online, so you can purchase a wide range of Lincoln Flock apparel.
+Most of the school year, the Student Store will be online, so you can purchase a wide range of Lincoln Flock apparel.
 Hoodies, hats, sweatshirts and pants, car decals .... the list goes on.
-You can access the store through the Store link on the FoL website or at lincolncardinalstore.com.
+You can access the store through the Store link at lincolncardinalstore.com.